JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/search-packages-through-web-ui/index.md

   poster: ./tip.png
   url: https://youtu.be/mbR8zTr1dqA
 leadin: |
-  Want to search for dependencies and their information but don't have access to IntelliJ IDEA at the moment?
-Head over to [Package Search Web UI](https://package-search.jetbrains.com/) then type and search the information you need, without the need for an IDE.
+  Do you want to search for dependencies and their information but don't have access to IntelliJ IDEA at the moment?
+Head over to our [Package Search](https://package-search.jetbrains.com/) web page then type and search the information you need, without the need for an IDE.

 ---